-According to articles in the Detroit News (10-26-03) and the Washington Post (11-4-03), the equipment in question came on the market in January 2003 through a Minnesotabased firearms and law enforcement supply company called FAC of America, which invented MIRT as a low-cost, easy-to-install alternative to the 3M product for cashstrapped emergency services departments.
+03), the equipment in question came on the in market January 2003 through Minnesota-based firearms and enforcement supply company called FAC of America, which invented MIRT as a low-cost, easy-to-install alternative to the 3M product cash-strapped emergency services departments.
 Reportedly, although this company takes steps to ensure that MIRTs are not sold to unauthorized individuals, the devices are readily available elsewhere on the Internet, where one website offers plans and kits for making copies of the device.